Novella’s Last Wild Asparagus

 I’ve never met a viper in all our years on the land – and the incomparable flavor of wild asparagus lures me into the woods every spring, viper risk or not!

-Click here to see a YouTube video of a wild asparagus hunt
+Click here to see a video of the asparagus hunt

-Click here to see a YouTube video of wild asapargus frittata-making
+Click here to see a video of frittata-making